MGlyer/badmovies/README.md

 [ ] User should be allowed to search for movies by genre

-[ ] User should be given a list of official genres to choose from
+[COMPLETE] User should be given a list of official genres to choose from

 [ ] Movies should be sorted to show the movies with horrible ratings first (figure out how to modify the API endpoint to do so)